Victoria with Kids: 20+ things to do for an awesome trip

 Recommended Ecotour – Ecocruising

 Ecocruising is a small operator running out of Brentwood Bay and Sidney, both about a half hour from downtown Victoria.
 Meandering through small islands and rookeries, Ecocruising provides up close, respectful wildlife viewing ranging from orcas and porpoises to harbor seals and bald eagles.
-This was the highlight of our most recent trip to Victoria with kids.
+This is always a highlight when we do a trip to Victoria with kids.
 We love ecotourism and this company is passionate about sharing and protecting the environment of the Salish Sea.

 Victoria Location: Inner Harbour near tourist office Google Maps link here.